HMRC record keeping for the self-employed: what to keep and for how long

 Income records

-- All sales invoices you have issued
+- All sales invoices issued

-- Bank statements showing money received
+- Bank statements showing received payments

 Expense records